joefreeman/topical/server_ex/docs/introduction.md

 Topics are implemented in Elixir, and behave somewhat like GenServers - the main difference being that their state is easily observable by clients.
-The main benefit comes from using the JavaScript (and React) client (and Cowboy WebSocket adpater) to observe the state, but it's also possible to use the Elixir API.
+The main benefit comes from using the JavaScript (and React) client (and Cowboy WebSocket adapter) to observe the state, but it's also possible to use the Elixir API.

 There's a certain amount of flexibility in how topics are implemented.
 They can be be used to track